Turtles Are Surprisingly Fast Swimmers: Reception

-Emma Slawinski of Eye for Film panned the film when she wrote "(the film) is a miscellany of characters, scenes and events that studiously avoids a plot", and "There are moments of wit and the odd thoughtful comment, but they turn into dead ends; the result is disappointingly ordinary".
-Conversely, Kevin Gilvear of DVD Times praised the director and the film in comparison to Satoshi Miki's debut film In the Pool by saying "(the film) retains the kind of skewed psychological underpinnings and energy that made the former so enjoyable" and that "...thanks to a sprightly and diverse cast playing a bunch of locals with unlikely talents that we can come away with a huge smile on our face".
+Emma Slawinski of Eye for Film panned the film, writing "[Turtles Are Surprisingly Fast Swimmers] is a miscellany of characters, scenes and events that studiously avoids a plot", and "There are moments of wit and the odd thoughtful comment, but they turn into dead ends; the result is disappointingly ordinary".
+Conversely, Kevin Gilvear of DVD Times praised it in comparison to Satoshi Miki's directorial debut In the Pool by saying "[The film] retains the kind of skewed psychological underpinnings and energy that made the former so enjoyable" and that "...thanks to a sprightly and diverse cast playing a bunch of locals with unlikely talents that we can come away with a huge smile on our face".

 Release

-The film was first released in Japan July 2, 2005.
-It was released in South Korea on October 19, 2006.
-It screened in the United Kingdom at the Raindance Film Festival on October 28, 2008, and in Taiwan on November 7, 2008.
+Turtles Are Surprisingly Fast Swimmers was first released in Japan on July 2, 2005.
+The film was later released in South Korea on October 19, 2006.
+It also screened in the United Kingdom at the Raindance Film Festival on October 28, 2008, and in Taiwan on November 7, 2008.